Bringing Cancer Care To The Deprived

 Kolhapur Cancer Centre offers personalised treatment for all kinds of cancer to the rural populace, who do not have easy access to comprehensive, quality cancer careBy Aatika H Jain

 “KCC receives 6,000 new cases per year, mainly from south Maharashtra, north Karnataka, the Konkan region and Goa.
-Over 1,500 patients receive radiation therapy annually and over 1,500 onco surgeries of all types are performed annually at the centre,” says Dr Reshma S Pawar, Executive Director at KCC and gynaecological oncologist.
-“The centre specialises in minimally invasive surgery and is credited with developing the innovative Pawar Technique— thoracoscopic oesophagectomy in semi-prone position.
+Over 1,500 patients receive radiation therapy annually and over 1,500 onco surgeries of all types are performed annually at the center,” says Dr. Reshma S Pawar, Executive Director at KCC and gynecological oncologist.
+“The center specializes in minimally invasive surgery and is credited with developing the innovative Pawar Technique— thoracoscopic esophagectomy in a semi-prone position.
 This technique is accredited by the American Board of Surgeons as a teaching video with CME credit points.”
 KCC offers all aspects of cancer care, comprising diagnosis, chemotherapy, radiotherapy, surgery and patient rehabilitation.
-The centre has seen more than 7,000 successful surgeries so far; Dr Pawar has conducted more than 5,000 of these.
+The center has seen more than 7,000 successful surgeries so far; Dr. Pawar has conducted more than 5,000 of these.
 “When I was admitted to Kolhapur Cancer Centre, I was terrified of undergoing an operation, depressed and without hope of recovery at this age.
 But I was overwhelmed by the human touch, assurance, concern and kind words.
-The experience, expertise knowledge and quality infrastructure helped me regain my confidence and health,” says a 78-yearold cancer survivor.
-The diagnosis and treatment of cancer has a serious psychological impact not only on patients but also on the patient’s family.
-KCC has established a dedicated psycho-oncology department, thus becoming one of the few cancer centres in India that has integrated psychological support for patients and their family into routine treatment.
-It offers routine screening of chemotherapy patients for anxiety and depression, diagnosis and management of psychological issues in patients referred from other departments of the centre, sleep problems and pain management to improve patients’ quality of life, substance withdrawal management for de-addiction and pharmacotherapy for psychiatric issues.
+The experience, expert knowledge, and quality infrastructure helped me regain my confidence and health,” says a 78-year old cancer survivor.
+The diagnosis and treatment of cancer have a serious psychological impact not only on patients but also on the patient’s family.
+KCC has established a dedicated psycho-oncology department, thus becoming one of the few cancer centers in India that have integrated psychological support for patients and their family into routine treatment.
+It offers a routine screening of chemotherapy patients for anxiety and depression, diagnosis and management of psychological issues in patients referred from other departments of the center, sleep problems, and pain management to improve patients’ quality of life, substance withdrawal management for de-addiction and pharmacotherapy for psychiatric issues.

 Giving back to society

-KCC plans to start similar comprehensive cancer centres in tier 2 and tier 3 cities, where such services are lacking, besides increasing its current bed strength from 75 to 250.
-“In the near future, we plan to add one more linear accelerator unit, a bone marrow transplant unit, and a robotic surgery department and start DNB courses in oncology,” says Dr Pawar
+KCC plans to start similar comprehensive cancer centers in tier 2 and tier 3 cities, where such services are lacking, besides increasing its current bed strength from 75 to 250.
+“In the near future, we plan to add one more linear accelerator unit, a bone marrow transplant unit, and a robotic surgery department and start DNB courses in oncology,” says Dr. Pawar

 “THERE WAS AN ACUTE NEED FOR A COMPREHENSIVE CANCER CENTRE IN KOLHAPUR AND ITS VICINITY.
 THE MAIN PURPOSE OF STARTING THE KOLHAPUR CANCER CENTRE WAS TO PROVIDE QUALITY CANCER CARE TO ALL, ESPECIALLY THE POOR AND NEEDY PATIENTS WHO COULD NOT AFFORD TREATMENT.”Dr Suraj Pawar, Founder and chief surgical oncologist of Kolhapur Cancer Centre, Kolhapur, Maharashtra